MetLife Whole Life Insurance Review (2025 Update)

 About MetLife

-Popularly known as “MetLife,” the Metropolitan Life Insurance Company has been a serious player in the insurance industry for well over a century.
+Popularly known as “MetLife,” the Metropolitan Life Insurance Company has been a serious player in the insurance industry for well over a century and is considered as one of if not the best life insurance company.

 During the U.S. Civil War, MetLife’s ancestor company, then known as National Union Life & Limb Insurance Company, began marketing policies designed to provide protection to soldiers.